GRDI-GenARCC/tutorials-and-workshops/Conda/conda_get_started.md

 ## Getting started with conda

-Now that conda is install on your Linux terminal.
+Now that conda is installed on your Linux terminal.
 Let's do a short demo of the basic Conda commands.

 <br>